Arseny Zverev: Early life and career

 Zverev was born in Tikhomirovo Klin, Klinsky Uyezd, Moscow Oblast to a working-class family.
 Before attending university, Zverev worked from 1913 to 1919 at two factories, the first being Vysokovsky manufactory located in Moscow Oblast and Trekhgorny factory in the city of Moscow.
 By 1919 he had joined both the All-Union Communist Party (bolsheviks) (VKP(b)) and the Red Army to fight in the Russian Civil War.
 He became a platoon commander over a cavalry regiment before the demobilization of the army in 1922.
 In 1922, he became the head of the local Agitation and Propaganda Department, and two years later, an agent of the provincial Financial Department of Moscow.
 He did however continue his work as an industrial worker for a short-period of time, before leaving for good.
+In 1927 he became chairman of the executive committee of Klin, and later in 1929, Head of Tax Administration of the Financial Department of Smolensk Oblast.
+The following year he also became the Head of the Financial Department of Bryansk Oblast.
+From 1931 to 1932 he attended the Moscow Institute of Finance and Economics and from 1936 to 1937 a District Council Chairman in Moscow.
+In 1937 he became the First Secretary of the Molotov District Committee of the RCP(b) of Moscow.
+Zverev graduated and got his degree from the Moscow Institute of Finance in 1949.

+Zverev was born in Tikhomirovo Klin, Klinsky Uyezd, Moscow Oblast to a working-class family.
+Before attending university, Zverev worked from 1913 to 1919 at two factories, the first being Vysokovsky manufactory located in Moscow Oblast and Trekhgorny factory in the city of Moscow.
+By 1919 he had joined both the All-Union Communist Party (bolsheviks) (VKP(b)) and the Red Army to fight in the Russian Civil War.
+He became a platoon commander over a cavalry regiment before the demobilization of the army in 1922.
+In 1922, he became the head of the local Agitation and Propaganda Department, and two years later, an agent of the provincial Financial Department of Moscow.
+He did however continue his work as an industrial worker for a short-period of time, before leaving for good.
 In 1927 he became Chairman of the Executive Committee of Klin, and later in 1929, Head of Tax Administration of the Financial Department of Smolensk Oblast.
 The following year he also became the Head of the Financial Department of Bryansk Oblast.
 From 1931 to 1932 he attended the Moscow Institute of Finance and Economics and from 1936 to 1937 a District Council Chairman in Moscow.
 In 1937 he became the First Secretary of the Molotov District Committee of the RCP(b) of Moscow.
 Zverev graduated and got his degree from the Moscow Institute of Finance in 1949.